WilliamY97/LearningJournal/Algorithms & Data Structures/B-Trees.md

 - **Definition:** An organizational structure for information storage in the form of a tree where all the terminal nodes are the same distance from the base and all nonterminal nodes have n - 2n subtrees

+- Often used in database systems or other applications where data is stored externally on disks and keeping tree shallow is important

 ##Disk Based Data Structures

 - So far searchtrees were limited to main memory structures